Table of Contents

 - It also reduces Kapha due to drying nature.

 - It burns Ama.
-Ama is toxic waste produces in body due to Agnimandya or weakness of digestive fire.
-Ama acts as poison in body and it is the principal cause for all metabolic disorders.
+Ama is toxic waste produces in the body due to Agnimandya or weakness of digestive fire.
+Ama acts as poison in the body and it is the principal cause for all metabolic disorders.

 - It gives relief in pain, inflammation and stiffness of joints.

 The Dosage of Ashtavargam Kashayam